Cynthiaudoye/Cynthiaudoye.github.io/README.md

 ### Automated GBP/USD Forex Trading Bot Using ML Algorithms
 _May 2024 – Sep 2024_
 - Evaluated ML models for the development of a Forex trading bot, enhancing price prediction accuracy.
-- Optimized trading strategies through backtesting, increasing bot performance.
+- Optimized trading strategies through backtesting, enhancing profitability.
+- Increased trading bot performance by refining risk management techniques, achieving strong returns and risk-adjusted metrics.

 ### AtliQo Bank Credit Card Launch
 _Jan 2024 – Mar 2024_
 - Cleaned and optimized large datasets for customer segmentation, improving marketing strategy by 20%.
+- Enhanced marketing strategy by 20% through customer profiling and outlier detection.
 - Achieved a 30% customer conversion rate through A/B testing for a credit card launch.

 ### Business 360 - Brick & Mortar and E-Commerce
 _Jan 2024 – Apr 2024_
 - Designed a Power BI dashboard for five departments to visualize sales trends and support data-driven decision-making.
+- Imported data from MYSQL and Excel with over 1 million entries and structured it.
 - Improved the report using DAX studio, reducing storage by 30% and improving performance by 10%.

 ---